 How to Identify Heat Exhaustion and Heat Stroke

-With the first heat wave of the summer expected on the South Shore this week, it's important to take precautions to avoid heat-related illness — particularly for at-risk populations.
+With a heat wave expected on the South Shore this week, it's important to take precautions to avoid heat-related illness — particularly for at-risk populations.

 High temperatures can put you at risk for a number of heat-related conditions, particularly heat exhaustion and heat stroke.